 Articles on this Topic

 A review of the pros and cons of supplemental cancer insurance can help you decide whether purchasing a policy is worthwhile.

 The drawback is that you must enroll before any diagnosis, and could pay premiums for decades and never use the coverage.

 Patients diagnosed later in life see the advantages in living color.

-Many workers find that they cannot afford their employer’s group health insurance offering.
+Many workers find they cannot afford their employer’s group health insurance.
 This can happen at a small business, with part-time employees, and for families with many children.

 What happens to your health insurance after leaving your job?
 People have several choices, some of which are not ideal: going uncovered, paying the high premiums for COBRA, enrolling in your spouse’s group plan, or buying an individual policy.

 Many people fail to realize just how much their employer contributes to their health benefits until after they leave their job.
 Be prepared for the transition.

 Young adults reaching the age of 26 are just beginning their careers and take advantage of their parents’ health insurance as allowed by the Affordable Care Act.
 This is often the best option.

 All bets are off after reaching this new milestone birthday.
 You may be able to continue on your parents’ plan or may need to purchase an individual policy.
 You have a 120-day grace period window for action.